richmahn/en_tn/luk/13/intro.md

 ##### The use of paradox #####

 A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
-A paradox occurs in this chapter: "the last are the first, and the first will be last" ([Luke 13:30](./28.md)).
+A paradox occurs in this chapter: "those who are least important will be first, and those who are most important will be last" ([Luke 13:30](./28.md)).

 ## Links: ##